Artful Homemaking

 Troubleshooting Beeswax Candles

 Beeswax is a bit trickier to work with than other types of wax.
-The type of wax and the source can even make a difference.
+The kind of beeswax and the source can even make a difference.

 With beeswax, it’s recommended that you test different sizes of wicks to see how each one will perform with your particular container and wax.